MatthiasPreuner/ecco-client/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-Create the API key and Client ID and add them in the code for the commits: https://console.cloud.google.com/
+Create the API key and Client ID and add them in the code for the commits(src/components/Subpages/Commits/Commits.MakeCommitModal.tsx): https://console.cloud.google.com/

 In this page: https://developers.google.com/oauthplayground/
 1. Authorize the Drive API v3:
     - https://www.googleapis.com/auth/drive
     - https://www.googleapis.com/auth/drive.file
-2. Create the token and add it in the code for checking out the variant
+2. Create the token and add it in the code for checking out the variant (src/components/Subpages/Variants/Variant.tsx)

 Upon variant checkout, the folder is saved both locally and on the drive.